Government promises to publish delayed reports after border watchdog sacked

 David Neal was dismissed on Tuesday after ‘losing the confidence’ of the Home Secretary.

-The Government has promised to publish the 15 reports prepared by the former borders and immigration watchdog, but did not set a deadline for doing so.
+The Government has promised to publish the 15 reports prepared by the sacked borders and immigration watchdog, but did not set a deadline for doing so.

-David Neal was sacked on Tuesday after he “breached” the terms of his appointment and “lost the confidence of the Home Secretary”.
+David Neal was fired on Tuesday after he “breached” the terms of his appointment and “lost the confidence of the Home Secretary”.

+It is understood he was delivered the news by a senior civil servant over Zoom.

 The Home Office had previously been criticised for delays in publishing reports submitted by Mr Neal and his predecessors, with 15 reports dating back to April 2023 still unpublished when he was dismissed.

-In a written statement to Parliament on Wednesday, James Cleverly, the Home Secretary, said his department was “committed to publishing the reports” submitted by Mr Neal and would “provide responses in due course”.
+In a written statement to Parliament on Wednesday, Home Secretary James Cleverly said his department was “committed to publishing the reports” submitted by Mr Neal and would “provide responses in due course”.

 Labour branded the move “total Tory chaos on borders and immigrations”.